Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-02-25-build-tony-fadell.md

 Geoffrey Moore first mapped out when different people are open to new products in his book Crossing the Chasm.

-Toread Crossing the chasm
+To/read Crossing the chasm

 ## (Not) Killing yourself

 Steve jobs was obsessed with Apple.
 But not everyone should be Steve.
 Having a balance, and knowing what balance is right for you is good.

-To manage his work and keep things in order, interestingly - he used the same GTD concept to manage work.
+To manage his work and keep things in order, interestingly - he used [the same GTD concept](https://kshitij-banerjee.github.io/2024/02/16/getting-things-done-with-logseq/) to manage work.
+I wrote a [blog](https://kshitij-banerjee.github.io/2024/02/16/getting-things-done-with-logseq/) article on this recently, so do check that out if interested.

 Additionally he made his list-of-things and projects completely public to his teams.
 That way everyone knew what he was focussing on.
 Eventually people followed and started doing the same.